StackStorm/st2docs/docs/source/webhooks.rst

 * ``payload`` - Object with a trigger payload.

-This example shows how to send data to the generic webhook using cURL, and how to match this data using rule criteria (replace localhost with your st2 host if fire remotely):
+This example shows how to send data to the generic webhook using cURL, and how to match this data using rule criteria (replace ``localhost`` with your st2 host if call remotely):

 .. sourcecode:: bash